bennidi/mbassador/README.md

 Mbassador is a very light-weight message (event) bus implementation following the publish subscribe pattern.
 It is designed for ease of use and aims to be feature rich, extensible while preserving resource efficiency and performance.

+It uses a specialized data structure to allow high throughput for concurrent access.

 Read this documentation to get an overview of its features and how cool this message (event) bus actually is.
 You can also check out the <a href="http://codeblock.engio.net/?p=37" target="_blank">performance comparison</a>
 which also contains a partial list of the features of the compared implementations.

+The current version is 1.0.1.RC

 Table of contents:
 + [Features](#features)